JuliaDocs/Documenter.jl/docs/src/man/guide.md

 ### Setting up the folder structure

 Firstly, we need a Julia module to document.
-This could be a package generated via `PkgDev.generate` or a single `.jl` script.
+This could be a package generated via `PkgDev.generate` or a single `.jl` script accessible via Julia's `LOAD_PATH`.
 For this guide we'll be using a package called `Example.jl` that has the following directory layout:

 ```
 Example/